Laura Loomer: White nationalism

-Race
+Anti-Black racism

 Separate from Loomer's belief in white nationalism, she has made a number of public remarks, with regards to black individuals and the black community in the United States that have been characterized as racist.
 Most prominently, she has referred to the black elected officials of the Democratic party, Kamala Harris, Fani Willis, and Letitia James as "DEI Shaniquas".
 Loomer also separately referred to Jasmine Crockett as a "GHETTO DEI Shaniqua."
 The name Shaniqua is a mocking or stereotypical name for black women, associated with inner cities, due to its popularity in the US during the 1970s and 1980s.
-Directed at Fulton County District Attorney Fani Willis, Loomer during a Spaces event on X, described an event hosted by Willis as "smell[ing] like fried chicken and marijuana − it was gross.
-Stereotypes exist for a reason, that's all I'll say" in June 2024.
+During a Spaces event on X in June 2024, Loomer described an event hosted by Fulton County district attorney Fani Willis as "smell[ing] like fried chicken and marijuana − it was gross.
+Stereotypes exist for a reason, that's all I'll say".

 Loomer has referred to Ilhan Omar, who is Somali-American, as a "black dog" whose "district is literally Somalia."
 Loomer falsely claimed that Omar's relatives "sleep in caves and have sex with goats."
 Loomer said that Somalis are "so inbred that they have an IQ that is legally classified as mental retardation."

 After the death of U.S. Representative Sheila Jackson Lee, Loomer called Jackson Lee a "ghetto bitch" and "one of the most low IQ members of Congress".
 Loomer also referred to Jasmine Crockett as a "ghetto black bitch who hate[s] America" and said that Crockett "should be working at KFC."
+On April 20, 2026, Loomer called Candace Owens a "nappy-headed Black Bitch."
+In August 2026, Loomer posted that Ketanji Brown Jackson, Ayanna Pressley and Ilhan Omar were "ghetto, entitled, race-obsessed, destructive black BITCHES who are completely unfit for the power they hold."
+Loomer also wrote that U.S. senate candidate Angie Nixon of Florida "is a ghetto, Black, communist...I called you a ghetto bitch, because you are, Angie, and your record proves it.
+But you speak Ebonics though, so maybe I need to bark at you and tug your leash and then you'll finally understand."